thangarajvisolve/Sample/README.markdown

 Boost libraries are intended to be widely useful, and usable across a broad spectrum of applications.

-Download the recent version of boost library by [clicking here].(http://www.boost.org/users/download/)
+* Download the recent version of boost library  [click here to download](http://www.boost.org/users/download/)

-Extract  the boost.library tar file
+* Extract  the boost.library tar file

       	$ tar -xvf boost-x.x.x.gz

-Change to installation directory
+* Change to installation directory

   	$./bootstrap.sh and follow the instructions to until it completes successfully